About

 Water

-Three major creeks flow through the Forest.
+Three major creeks flow through the Forest as well as several ephemeral water features.